Athou/commafeed/README.md

 * The application is online at [http://localhost:8082/commafeed](http://localhost:8082/commafeed).
 Don't forget to set the public URL in the admin settings.
 * The default user is `admin` and the password is `admin`.

-You can use nginix or apache as a proxy http server.
+You can use nginx or apache as a proxy http server.
 Note that when using apache, the `ProxyPreserveHost on` option should be `set in your config file.

 Local development
 -----------------